facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 I used it as an example since it is specific to the design of hierarchies.

-I do not want to write an article on how to respect the development according to **Liskov** in the web there is a lot of literature.
-I would just like to emphasize that building a hierarchy of objects is not easy, that more the hierarchy is deep then more we are faced with design problems and **final** helps use to prevent this.
+I do not want to write an article about developping in accordance with **Liskov principle**, there is already a lot of literature about it on the net.
+I would just like to emphasize that building a hierarchy of objects is not easy.
+The deeper the hierarchy, the more we will face design problems.
+Final helps use to prevent these problems.

 For this reason, before creating subclasses we should ask ourselves questions like the following or similar:

 - is my derived class of the same type as the base class?
-- I can use the derived class of base where requireds a base class without having "strange" behaviors in the code at runtime?
+- can I use a derived class instead of its base class without having "strange" behaviors in the code at runtime?
-- Is my base class prepared to be derived?
+- is my base class prepared to be derived?
-- Are the enhancements made by the subclass primarily additive?
+- are the enhancements made by the subclass primarily additive?

 If the answers to these questions are negative, using inheritance could lead to complex and unmanageable hierarchies.

-Now some basic example of wrong use of inheritance:
+I will now present some examples of misuse of inheritance:
 ```php
 use App\Domain\Model;
 class Stack extends ArrayList {